HomeTrips & RatesGalleryReviewsReportsTarget SpeciesMeet the Captain

 Species You'll Want to Hook

-Common Carp: While not typically a target species in saltwater, carp can sometimes be found in the brackish waters near Charleston.
-These freshwater transplants are known for their size and strength, often weighing in at 20 pounds or more.
+Common Carp: While not typically a target species in saltwater, Carp can be found in the freshwater areas near Charleston.
+These "freshwater bonefish" are known for their size and fighting ability.
 Carp fishing is a niche pursuit that requires specialized techniques and patience.
-While not as glamorous as some other species, hooking into a big carp can provide an unforgettable battle on light tackle.
+They're most active in the warmer months and can often be seen "clooping" at the surface.
+While not prized for eating, catching a big Carp on light tackle can be an unexpected thrill during your Charleston fishing adventure.

 Time to Book Your Spot